adam3sUK/CV/README.md

-## Your Name
+## Adam Harbisher

 A sentence about who and what you are.
-Then a sentence about what you've achieved.
+I am a Web Designer turned Software Engineer with 7 years experience working on 100+ responsive web sites for businesses.
 And then a sentence about what excites you about tech.

 ## Projects